Masks are not required to visit our museum but feel free to wear them if you feel more comfortable! Our cleaning protocols remain in place.

 - No member of our party is currently exhbiting symptoms of COVID-19.

 - No member of our party has had recent direct contact with anyone known to have COVID-19.

 Either print your confirmation at home or show confirmation on your device at check-in.
-Tickets will be posted one week in advance.
+Tickets will be posted 10 days in advance.

-Members will also need to reserve tickets online before visiting.
-Member discount will be applied at checkout.
+Members reserving tickets online, your Member discount will be applied at checkout.
 You must create a login and register on the website using the email you used to purchase your membership in order to receive your discount.

 Museums for All patrons can purchase at the door.